 In ending, more than any technical detail, I ask you to consider Turing’s hopes:

-Out of respect for Turing’s wishes, comments are disabled.
+With respect to Turing’s wishes, comments are disabled.